Not Recommended for Professional Liability

 - Underwriter – The underwriter does not want to be covering an insured vs insured claim situation because of conflicts and because they could be funding both sides of the lawsuit.

 In some cases an additional insured request by a non-affiliated entity is more complex.
 The non-affiliated entity might be seeking protection from the insured’s policy for claims made by third parties against it for actions by the insured, for example when the non-affiliated entity is a sub-contractor to the insured.
 An example of this situation is a consultant providing expertise, as a sub-contractor to another consultant, on a project the other consultant is working on for a third-party client.
 A simple solution is for the sub-contractor consultant to buy their own policy and pass the cost on to the other consultant.

 There is an additional factor as well.
 The implicit assumption is that any claim will be the result of a negligent action on the part of the insured, for which the non-affiliated entity wants protection.
 But that is not always the case.
 In certain situations, the insured’s E&O insurance policy might end up paying for a claim caused by the non-affiliated entity additional insured.
 This will erode the insured’s limit available for their own claims and will impact the insured’s own loss experience.
 Either of these scenarios could end up being expensive through reduced coverage and increased renewal premiums from the claim(s) the insured never anticipated.

 Having each party maintain their own coverage and providing certificates of insurance to the other parties is the best solution.
 Because the certificate of insurance provides the necessary and relevant information on the insurance in force, each recipient will know what insurance is in place and when for each other party.

-Please let us know if you have any questions relevant to your specific situation, and how we may be able to provide a solution for you.
+Please get in touch if you have any questions relevant to your specific situation, and how we may be able to provide a solution for you.